Lewis Keseberg

 Johann Ludwig Christian Keseberg (May 26, 1814 – 1895), also referred to as Lewis Keseberg, (Note: Also spelled as Keseburg, Keesburg or Kiesberg.) was a member of the Donner Party of 1846–1847.
 He was the last survivor to be rescued from the Donner campsite.
 His reputation and his involvement in cannibalism allowed him to be remembered as "the most infamous and vilified member of the Donner Party."

 Biography

-Johann Ludwig Christian Keseberg was born in Bad Berleburg, Germany, the son of a Lutheran minister.
+Johann Ludwig Christian Keseberg was born in Bad Berleburg, In the Grand Duchy of Hesse, the son of a Lutheran minister.
 On June 22, 1842, Keseberg married the nineteen-year-old Elisabeth Philippine Zimmermann.
 Within a year, his wife gave birth to twin daughters Juliane Karoline "Ada" Keseberg and Mathilde Elise Keseberg.
-In 1844, the family left Germany for New York City.
+In 1844, the family left Hesse for New York City.
 Two months after their arrival, Mathilde died.
 The family then settled in Cincinnati, where Keseberg found work at a brewery.
 They then decided to move west, joining the Donner Party in 1846.
 Keseberg spoke German, English, and French, as well as some Spanish, and was "probably by far the most highly educated person in the company."